 New this year was to supply materials to help create Zen Zones.

-Project Athena with Fremont Union High School District
+Project Athena Program with Fremont Union High School District

 Fremont High School opened in 1923, the enrollment is approximately 2,512 students, and more than 61 percent of these students speak a non-English language at home, with upward of 60 languages represented.
 The richness of diversity offers many opportunities and challenges.
 Fremont High School’s response is to provide a variety of programs designed to meet the needs of all students.